googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 below 0° and equal to or above 360° are not sampled for drawing the rays.

-If the ColorLine's extend mode is reflect or repeat and start and end angle are equal, nothing must be drawn.
+If the ColorLine's extend mode is reflect or repeat and start and end angle are equal, nothing shall be drawn.

-NOTE: When the sweep gradient's ColorLine uses the repeat or reflect extend mode and, the angular distance between start and end angle is small, results in very high spatial-frequency transitions that can lead to Moiré patterns or other display artifacts (compare Figure 5.28 where this effect is shown for radial gradients).
+NOTE: When the sweep gradient's ColorLine uses the repeat or reflect extend mode and the angular distance between start and end angle is small, this results in very high spatial-frequency transitions that can lead to Moiré patterns or other display artifacts.
+(See Figure 5.28 where this effect is shown for a similar case involving radial gradients).

 Figure 5.30 illustrates a sweep gradient with the drawing direction progressing from 0° to 360°.
 The gradient is specified with a start angle of 110° and end